 Bringing Science To The People

 Dr. Fath and his team are doing more than just talking.
-All along the TenneSwim route, Dr. Fath and his colleagues are allowing the public to test water samples themselves using PerkinElmer’s portable and powerful Spectrum Two™ FT-IR Spectrometer.
+All along the TenneSwim route, Dr. Fath and his colleagues allowed the public to test water samples themselves using PerkinElmer’s portable and powerful Spectrum Two™ FT-IR Spectrometer.
 The compact and simple-to-use spectrometer is ideal for remote testing of the Tennessee River for a wide range of contaminants.
-Samples will also be shipped to Furtwagan University, where they will be tested using a PerkinElmer NexION® 2000 ICP-MS to discover any contaminants that are too small to see.6 Dr. Fath’s final report will be issued later this year.
+Samples will also be shipped to Furtwagan University, where they will be tested using a PerkinElmer NexION® 2000 ICP-MS to discover any contaminants that are too small to see.6

 Follow The Swimming Professor

-We will be providing an update on TenneSwim following the completion of Dr. Fath’s historic swim.
-You can also follow Prof. Fath’s progress and stay up-to-date yourself at Tenneswim.org, where Dr. Fath and his teammates deliver daily reports on the swim.
+Although Prof. Fath’s is well toweled off by now, you can learn more about his epic Tenneswim.org, where Dr. Fath and his teammates delivered daily reports on the swim.
 The blog also features more general topics related to the Tennessee River, water quality, and how you can get involved in your community.

 - Steve Ahillen, “Why The ‘Swimming Professor Is Going The Length Of The Tennessee River,”, Knoxville News Sentinel and USA TODAY, July 27, 2017, accessed August 3, 2017.